santhoshkumar150699/Email-Spam-Prediction/README.md

  -  roject Structure
  -  License

-# Introduction
+## Introduction
-In the digital age, email communication is essential, but the constant influx of spam emails can be overwhelming and pose security risks.
+* In the digital age, email communication is essential, but the constant influx of spam emails can be overwhelming and pose security risks.
-This project addresses this problem by implementing a spam email filter using Logistic Regression.
+* This project addresses this problem by implementing a spam email filter using Logistic Regression.
-The filter is trained on labeled datasets, and it demonstrates a high level of accuracy, making it a valuable tool for users.
+* The filter is trained on labeled datasets, and it demonstrates a high level of accuracy, making it a valuable tool for users.

-# Features
+## Features
-Utilizes Logistic Regression for email classification.
+* Utilizes Logistic Regression for email classification.
-Preprocesses email data using TF-IDF Vectorization.
+* Preprocesses email data using TF-IDF Vectorization.
-Achieves a 96% accuracy on both training and test datasets.
+* Achieves a 96% accuracy on both training and test datasets.
-Enhances email security and organization.
+* Enhances email security and organization.
-Contributes to a safer and more enjoyable email experience.
+* Contributes to a safer and more enjoyable email experience.
-# Requirements
+## Requirements
-Python 3.x
+##### Python 3.x
-Required packages and dependencies are listed in requirements.txt.
-Usage
-Clone this repository to your local machine.
+- Required packages and dependencies are listed in requirements.txt.Usage Clone this repository to your local machine.
 Install the required dependencies using pip install -r requirements.txt.
 Run the Jupyter Notebook to explore the project and train the spam filter.